-Private railway companies operate their own passengers cars that are attached to the trains hauled by Vietnam Railways locomotives, hence depart and arrive according to the same schedule.
-The staff on-board is usually trained to assist international passengers and speak many languages.
+Private railway companies operate their own passenger cars that are attached to the trains hauled by Vietnam Railways locomotives, departing and arriving with the same schedule.
+The staff on-board is usually trained to assist international passengers.

-The coaches operated by the private railway companies provide a higher level of comfort than the coaches operated by Vietnam Railways, with luxury cabins decorated with wooden floor and cozy soft beds.
+The coaches operated by the private railway companies provide a higher level of comfort than the coaches operated by Vietnam Railways.
 The service also includes bottled water and snacks.

 Getting around Vietnam by train